 Jungle Book also has a great voice cast and while many of the actors were well known it doesn’t seem like stunt casting.
 Phil Harris and Sebastion Cabot as Baloo and Bagheera both bring warmth and gravitas as required but the best performance is the deliciously arrogant menace in the vocals of George Sanders’ Shere Khan.
 The only example I can think of to match it is Jeremy Irons in The Lion King and this performance seems to owe a debt to the drawling tiger.

 The Jungle Book also has Kaa the Snake who seemingly reappeared in Robin Hood six years later.
-I can’t think of another example of the same cartoon playing different characters in different films unless you count Roger Rabbit as Jar Jar Binks in The Phantom Menace.
+I can’t think of another example of the same cartoon playing different characters in different films unless you count Roger Rabbit turning up as Jar Jar Binks in The Phantom Menace.

 There is one thing in the film I once struggled with.
 In my teenage years I took issue with the way that Mowgli’s loyalty to his bros melted away the second a pretty girl blinked at him but as I have matured I have come to terms with this.